-If you picked up the June edition of Wired magazine you’ll have found an excellent article entitled “41 lessons from Uber’s success”.
-Commentators include Clayton Christensen and Richard Branson, but it’s the point made by Josh Elman from Greylock Partners that really hits home.
+The June 2015 edition of Wired magazine leads with “41 lessons from Uber’s success”.
+Leading industry commentators shared their opinions, but it was Josh Elman from Greylock Partners that hit it out the park.
 Reflecting on Uber, his advice is to: “Do one thing really well – then figure out what the second leap is”.
 You can say what you like about Travis Kalanick, but that’s some of the best startup advice you will ever hear.

-“It moved from a black-car experience to being so effective and inexpensive – via UberX and UberPOOL – that users don’t need a car anymore.
-It’s that second leap that’s really important and exciting”.
+It moved from a black-car experience to being so effective and inexpensive – via UberX and UberPOOL – that users don’t need a car anymore.
+It’s that second leap that’s really important and exciting.

 Use it wisely.
 Solve a problem.
 Keep it simple.
 Keep it focused.